ewaldmire/ascender/docs/docsite/rst/userguide/projects.rst

 .. image:: ../common/images/projects-add-ah-source-repo.png
    :alt: The URL for the Source Control URL in the Type Details section of the Create New Project form.

-8. In the Projects list view, click |update| to run an update against this project. climber fetches the Galaxy collections from the ``collections/requirements.yml`` file and report it as changed; and the collections will now be installed for any job template using this project.
+8. In the Projects list view, click |update| to run an update against this project. ascender fetches the Galaxy collections from the ``collections/requirements.yml`` file and report it as changed; and the collections will now be installed for any job template using this project.

 .. |update| image:: ../common/images/refresh-gray.png
    :alt: Refresh button.